jimenezict/exampleETLwithDOC/README.md

 ### Extraction

 For each block on a separated thread.
 Each file will have a suffix with an incremental number starting from 1.
-Exceptionaly, the first loop will have all data from the beginning of the file until now.
-I had done the assumption that everything can be processed on the first loop.
+Exceptionaly, the first loop will have all data from the beginning of the file until the instance had been rose.
+I had done the assumption that everything can be processed before the first loop ends.

 ## Algorithms

 ### File Read Processors

 We could consider that there are 2 files we want to read from.
 This files get incremental data, recurrently.
 Then, we are forced to develop using threads.
-As the output should be save on shared data, the best is to have a Master Agent, corditing threads and storing as a Buffer the registers of the sensors.
+As the output should be save on shared data, the best is to have a Master Agent, corditing threads and storing on a Buffer the registers of the sensors.

 I had call them FileReadAgent and FileReadMasterAgent.
 The second one is composed of a constructor that is able to instanciate N agents.
 The buffer is a Vector, so we can warranty by default the concurrent access.
 The function getAndCleanSpeedRegisterBuffer will allow to the main program to optain and clean all the added data from the last loop.

 As we had allowed our code to have N threads reading N files, I had listed it on the variable agentList.
 This complement the pattern allowing the communication between threads, but it is not needed this time.